Dynamo Python Primer

 Of course, there's already a node to let users select elements in Dynamo - Select Model Elements.
 It's useful as a catch-all; it will let users select elements of any possible category.
 But what if, instead, we wanted users to only be able to select walls, or detail lines?
 There is another way.

-Revit's Selection class can be used to read the user's currently-selected elements in the active Revit document, or to prompt the user to select via various methods (by click or by dragging a rectangle).
+Revit's class can be used to read the user's currently-selected elements in the active Revit document, or to prompt the user to select via various methods (by click or by dragging a rectangle).

 The ISelectionFilter Interface